 Site code Location description At or beyond site boundary AIR006301 Approx. 80 m SE of asphalt plant Inside boundary AIR006302 NW of asphalt plant approx. 10 m from Rifle Range Road Inside boundary AIR006303 NE of asphalt plant approx. 50 m along screening bank Inside boundary AIR006305 East.
-Near golf course track Outside boundary AIR006307 Between southern site entrance and Devon Road Inside boundary year under review exceeded the Council's recommended guideline value of 0.13 g/m 2 /day, or the consent limit of 4 g/m 2 /30 days for deposited particulate at monitoring locations at the site boundary.
+Near golf course track Outside boundary AIR006307 Between southern site entrance and Devon Road Inside boundary

 For an industry such as this, relatively high deposition rates are expected due to handling and processing of aggregate material.
-As can be seen from Table 3, five of the ten samples collected and analysed during the
+As can be seen from Table 3, two of the ten samples collected and analysed during the year under review exceeded the Council's recommended guideline value of $0.13 \text{ g/m}^2/\text{day}$, or the consent limit of 4 g/m2/30 days for deposited particulate at monitoring locations at the site boundary.